Designed for the Cleveland Aquarium, 1957

 The Natural History Museum converted the bathhouse into a Trailside Museum, but the construction of Interstate 90 cut the CMNH property in half and they relocated their main exhibits to the (present) University Circle location and closed this building.
 Completion to that section of I-90 made the building accessible again, and it was made into the aquarium.

-They featured sharks, swordfish, sawfish, eels, squid, octopus, and coral.* And at least one alligator.
+They featured "sharks, swordfish, sawfish, eels, squid, octopus, and coral."

 For thirty years it was a very popular place to go, but prices were kept intentionally low and it never created much profit.
 In 1985 the building closed due to structural problems, a year later its exhibits were transferred to the Cleveland Metroparks Zoo.